Ranked from Within: Ranking Large Multimodal Models Without Labels: Uncertainty for Ranking LMMs

-However, we suggest that AoL may not be suitable in the context of ranking LMMs for real-world deployment. \textbf{First}, obtaining ID performance data is often impractical, as LMMs are typically trained on large, sometimes proprietary datasets, limiting direct access to ID metrics. \textbf{Second}, while performance on existing benchmarks is more readily available, using this data to rank models for new deployment environments poses significant challenges. \Cref{fig:aol} illustrates the correlation between proxy benchmark performance and target testing environments, revealing substantial variability in correlation strength, ranging from as high as \(0.97\) to a negative correlation of \(-0.12\).
-This inconsistency highlights the unreliability of using benchmark performance as a sole ranking criterion. \textbf{Third}, relying solely on proxy benchmark performance fails to capture the unique statistical characteristics of target testing datasets.
-AoL tends to rank models identically across different environments, regardless of the actual deployment context, making it less suitable for selecting LMMs intended for diverse, fine-tuning-free environments.
+\paragraph{Does Accuracy-on-the-Line (AoL) Suffice?} Given these challenges, one may consider leveraging the AoL phenomenon \cite{miller2021accuracy} as a potential method for ranking LMMs.
+AoL refers to the strong linear correlation between probit-scaled in-distribution (ID) accuracy and out-of-distribution (OOD) accuracy across various ML models.
+This suggests that ID accuracy could serve as a reliable predictor of OOD performance, making AoL suitable for selecting LMMs in target testing environments.
+However, there are several reasons why this is not the case.
+First, obtaining ID performance data is often impractical, as LMMs are typically trained on large, sometimes proprietary datasets, limiting direct access to ID metrics.
+Second, while performance on existing benchmarks is more readily available, using this data to rank models for new deployment environments is problematic. \Cref{fig:aol} illustrates the correlation between proxy benchmark performance and target testing environments, revealing extreme variability in correlation strength.
+This highlights the unreliability of using benchmark performance as the sole ranking criterion.
+Third, relying solely on proxy benchmark performance fails to capture the unique statistical characteristics of target testing datasets.
+AoL tends to rank models identically across different environments, regardless of the actual deployment context.

-\textbf{Last}, a practical alternative could involve annotating a subset of the target environment and using the performance on this labeled subset as a ranking indicator, if the budget allows.
-This method might be useful in scenarios with non-stationary distributions, as periodic re-annotation may be needed to reflect changes in the testing environment.
-However, detecting such shifts requires carefully designed methods, and in specialized domains like medical image analysis~\cite{ruckert2024rocov2} or harmful content detection~\cite{kiela2020hateful}, annotation can be both time-consuming and require expert knowledge.

-\paragraph{What Are the Possible Methods?} As model size and architectural complexity increase, traditional methods become less feasible due to the substantial computational demands and the need for more sophisticated algorithm design.
-Techniques that leverage scaling laws \cite{kaplan2020scaling} also require multiple models from the same family, but with varying sizes, to train a regressor that estimates model performance.
-In model ranking contexts, computational overhead grows substantially with the number of models, making such methods impractical for large-scale deployment.

-In contrast, model outputs—such as the logits used for token prediction and the generated tokens—are readily accessible without requiring deep examination of the model architecture or complex information extraction techniques.
-Therefore, we focus primarily on methods that utilize the model's prediction logits and output strings to rank LMMs.